 About the Horse & Hound Awards 2021

 We’re back!
-The Horse & Hound Awards return for the sixth year in a row, running again in partnership with NAF.
+The Horse & Hound Awards returned for the sixth year in a row, running again in partnership with NAF.

 Last year’s successful online H&H Awards achieved record participation, with nearly 58,000 votes cast.
-We’re thrilled to be back in person for 2021, with a glittering ceremony planned at Cheltenham Racecourse.
-Some 300 people, including Olympic and Paralympic superstars, will gather to enjoy a glamorous evening of champagne and dancing as the winners are revealed.
+We were thrilled to be back in person for 2021, with a glittering ceremony at Cheltenham Racecourse.
+Around 300 people, including Olympic and Paralympic superstars, gathered to enjoy a glamorous evening of champagne and dancing as the winners were revealed.

-As previously, the H&H Award winners will be nominated and voted for by you.
+As previously, the H&H Award winners have been nominated and voted for by you.
 We seek to recognise both the big names who have made 2021 special and the unsung heroes who make it possible for all of us to enjoy equestrian sport and our horses, at whatever level.